TakumiOtagaki/PseudoknotVisualizer/README.md

 This is essential for prediction of tertiary structures and selecting the best structure from the structure ensemble.

 PseudoknotVisualizer is available at pymol, meaning that it is easy to install.
-However, the installation of dependent module "RNAVIEW" is a bit complicated.
-RNAVIEW cannot work in Macbook.

 This tool has two modes of use: CLI and GUI (using PyMOL).

 # Demo